softwaresaved/byte-sized-rse/episodes/43-repo-issue-fixing.md

-For example, if we look at the README for the repo, we can see there's a broken link Clearly a problem, so let's register that as an issue Select “Issues”, then “New issue”
+For example, if we look at the README for the repo, we can see there's a broken link Clearly a problem, so let's register that as an issue Select "Issues", then "New issue"
 Title: Broken link to article
-Description: The README link to the SSI website article is broken, resulting in a page not found error Select “Submit new issue”
+Description: The README link to the SSI website article is broken, resulting in a page not found error Select "Submit new issue"
 Have opportunity to assign someone to the issue - let's say me And also assign what type of issue it is
 It's a problem with the README, so that's probably documentation, so let's set it as that